marko-js/run/packages/run/README.md

 ### Global Namespace
-marko/run provides a global namespace `MarkoRun` with the folling types:
+`marko/run` provides a global namespace `MarkoRun` with the following types:

 **`MarkoRun.Handler`** - Type that represents a handler function to be exported by a +handler or +middleware file

-**`MarkoRun.CurrentRoute`** - Type of the route's params and meta data
+**`MarkoRun.CurrentRoute`** - Type of the route's params and metadata

 **`MarkoRun.CurrentContext`** - Type of the request context object in a handler and `out.global` in your Marko files

 ### Generated Types
-If a [TSConfig](https://www.typescriptlang.org/tsconfig) file is discovered in the project root, the Vite plugin will automatically generate a .d.ts file which provides more specific types for each of your middleware, handlers, layouts and pages.
+If a [TSConfig](https://www.typescriptlang.org/tsconfig) file is discovered in the project root, the Vite plugin will automatically generate a .d.ts file which provides more specific types for each of your middleware, handlers, layouts, and pages.
 This file will be generated at `.marko-run/routes.d.ts` whenever the project is built - including dev.
 > **Note** TypeScript will not include this file by default.
-If you are not using the [Marko VSCode plugin](https://marketplace.visualstudio.com/items?itemName=Marko-JS.marko-vscode) and you will need to [add it in your tsconfig](https://www.typescriptlang.org/tsconfig#include).
+You should use the [Marko VSCode plugin](https://marketplace.visualstudio.com/items?itemName=Marko-JS.marko-vscode) and [add it in your tsconfig](https://www.typescriptlang.org/tsconfig#include).

-These types are replaced with more specific versions per routeable file:
+These types are replaced with more specific versions per routable file:

 **`MarkoRun.Handler`**
 - Overrides context with specific MarkoRun.CurrentContext

 **`MarkoRun.CurrentRoute`**
 - Adds specific parameters and meta types
-- In middleware and layouts which are used in many routes, this type will be a union of all possible routes that file will see
+- In middleware and layouts which are used in many routes, this type will be a union of all possible routes that the file will see

 **`MarkoRun.CurrentContext`**
-- In middleware and layouts which are used in many routes, this type will be a union of all possible routes that file will see.
+- In middleware and layouts which are used in many routes, this type will be a union of all possible routes that the file will see.
 - When an adapter is used, it can provide types for the platform

 ## Beta Roadmap